Danny5487401/go_advanced_code/chapter12_net/io_multiplexing.md

 	default: // errors other than the ones listed return -1, sa, "accept4", err
 	case syscall.ENOSYS: // syscall missing
-	case syscall.EINVAL: // some Linux use this instead of ENOSYS case syscall.EACCES: // some Linux use this instead of ENOSYS case syscall.EFAULT: // some Linux use this instead of ENOSYS }
+	case syscall.EINVAL: // some Linux user this instead of ENOSYS case syscall.EACCES: // some Linux user this instead of ENOSYS case syscall.EFAULT: // some Linux user this instead of ENOSYS }

 	// See ../syscall/exec_unix.go for description of ForkLock.
 	// It is probably okay to hold the lock across syscall.Accept
 	// because we have put fd.sysfd into non-blocking mode.
 	// However, a call to the File method will put it back into
 	// blocking mode.
-We can't take that risk, so no use of ForkLock here. ns, sa, err = AcceptFunc(s)
+We can't take that risk, so no user of ForkLock here. ns, sa, err = AcceptFunc(s)
 	if err == nil {
 		syscall.CloseOnExec(ns)